 .

-We can also insert or update now date using the model, but before we do that, we need to make sure the corresponding model has a $fillable
+We can also insert or update records using the model.
+First, make sure the corresponding model has a $fillable

-property, and make sure you list all the columns that you wish to make fillable.
+property, and ensure you list all the columns that should be fillable.

 |